sdpython/onnxcustom/_doc/sphinxdoc/source/tutorial_onnx/concepts.rst

 Shape (and Type) Inference
 ++++++++++++++++++++++++++

-Knowning the shapes of results is not necessary to execute an ONNX graph but this information can be used to make it faster.
+Knowing the shapes of results is not necessary to execute an ONNX graph but this information can be used to make it faster.
 If you have the following
 graph: